Office of Academic Affiliations

 Additional Training Opportunities

-US Psychiatric Rehabilitation Association (USPRA) Conference and Certification Fellows are encouraged to attend the annual USPRA Conference for additional psychosocial rehabilitation training and are encouraged to submit their "Education Dissemination Projects" for conference presentation consideration as part of their dissemination efforts.
-At the end of their fellowship year, fellows are eligible to apply for USPRA certification as Certified Psychiatric Rehabilitation Practitioners.
-Most PSR fellowship programs encourage their fellows to obtain certification.
+The Fellows are encouraged to attend the Psychiatric Rehabilitation Association (PRA) Conference or an alternative conference for additional psychosocial rehabilitation training and are encouraged to submit their "Education Dissemination Projects" for conference presentation consideration as part of their dissemination efforts.
+At the end of their fellowship year, fellows are eligible to apply for PRA certification as Certified Psychiatric Rehabilitation Practitioners.

 The VISN 5 Mental Illness Research, Education, and Clinical Center at Baltimore, Maryland, is the Administrative Hub Site for the VA Interprofessional Fellowship Program in Psychosocial Rehabilitation and Recovery.
 The Hub Site was established in the summer of 2007 to help coordinate education, training and recruitment efforts across the funded PSR fellowship programs and serves as official liaison between sites and the Office of Mental Health Services and the Office of Academic Affiliations.